-A handy checklist of everything enclosed is provided as a reference.
-Carefully complete and sign everything then call me to schedule an appointment for review.
+A handy checklist of everything enclosed is also provided to you as a reference.
+Carefully complete and sign all applicable forms and then call me to schedule an appointment for drop-off and review.
 Or, if you prefer, you may present them directly to your Hiring Manager who will review and forward them accordingly.